JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    3 │ c                2      2
 ```

-Notice that columns `:nrow` and `:x1` have identical contents.
-This is
+Notice that columns `:nrow` and `:x1` have identical contents, but the
-expected.
-We already know that `nrow` is a column-independent operation
+difference is that they do not have the same names. `nrow` is a
-generating the `:nrow` column with number of rows per group.
-However, the
+column-independent operation generating the `:nrow` column name by default with
+number of rows per group.
+On the other hand, the `sdf -> nrow(sdf)` anonymous
-`x -> nrow(x)` anonymous function does exactly the same as it gets a
-`SubDataFrame` as its argument and returns its number of rows (the `:x1` column
+function does gets a `SubDataFrame` as its argument and returns its number of
-name is a default auto-generated column name in this case).
+rows.
+The `:x1` column name is a default auto-generated column name when
+processing anonymous functions.

 Passing a function taking a `SubDataFrame` is a flexible functionality allowing
 you to perform complex operations on your data.
 However, you should bear in mind